—–BEGIN PGP SIGNED MESSAGE—–

 2.7.
 Electronic mail address

-Computer security incident reports should be sent to: csirt@spms.min-saude.pt
+Reports of cybersecurity events or incidents should be sent to: csirt@spms.min-saude.pt

 2.8.
 Public keys and other encryption information